 If you are looking for jobs with a 2.2 degree, the truth is that they will be harder to find than if you have a 2.1.
-But unlike in some other career sectors, a good number of construction, engineering and surveying employers do offer graduate jobs to people with a 2.2.
+But unlike in some other career sectors, a good number of construction, engineering and surveying employers do open their graduate programmes to people with a 2.2.
 The construction industry has always been interested more in a candidate’s skills (particularly their people skills, management abilities and practical approaches to problem-solving) than in their on-paper academic qualifications.

-The construction, civil engineering and quantity surveying graduate jobs open to those with a 2.2 in 2018–2019
+A list of the construction, civil engineering and quantity surveying graduate jobs that accept 2.2s in 2019–2020

-- AECOM accepts 2.2s for most of its UK & Ireland graduate opportunities, but not all; check the individual job postings on TARGETjobs.
+- AECOM accepts 2.2s for most of its UK Ireland graduate opportunities, but not all.

 - Amey accepts a minimum of a 2.2 for its graduate programmes.

-- BAE Systems accepts a 2.2 or above for its graduate development programme.
+- BAE Systems accepts a 2.2 or above for its graduate development programmes.

 - BAM Construct UK and BAM Nuttall don’t specify a minimum degree grade.

-- Barratt Homes requires a 2.2 or above its ASPIRE graduate programme and doesn’t specify a degree grade for its accelerated programmes.
+- Barratt Developments requires a 2.2 or above its ASPIRE graduate programme and doesn’t specify a degree grade for its accelerated programmes.

-- The Berkeley Group doesn’t specify a degree requirement.
+- The Berkeley Group doesn’t specify a degree grade requirement.

-- Jacobs does not specify degree grades for most of its vacancies, but some job roles do require a 2.1; check the individual job postings carefully.
+- Jacobs does not specify degree grades for most of its vacancies, but requirements do vary; check the individual job postings carefully.

 - Mott MacDonald requires a 2.1 or above for most of its graduate schemes, but does accept 2.2s for its quantity surveyor scheme and electrical scheme.

 - nucleargraduates accepts a 2.2 for its graduate vacancies.